colinweber27/piicrgmms/README.md

 [GMMClusteringAlgorithms](https://pypi.org/project/GMMClusteringAlgorithms/),
 but was repackaged as piicrgmms in preparation for the publication of an upcoming journal article about its use.

 At piicrgmms' core is a modified version of the ['mixture' module from the package scikit-learn.](https://scikit-learn.org/stable/modules/mixture.html) The modified version, *sklearn_mixture_piicr*, retains all the same components as the original version.
-In addition, it contains two classes with restricted fitting algorithms: a GMM fit where the phase dimension of the component means is _not_ a parameter, and a BGM fit where the number of components is _not_ a parameter.
+In addition, it contains two classes with restricted fitting algorithms: a Gaussian mixture model fit using the expectation-maximization algorithm where the phase dimension of the component means is _not_ a parameter, and a Bayesian Gaussian Mixture fit where the number of components is _not_ a parameter.

-The rest of the package facilitates quick, intuitive use of the GMM algorithms through the use of 4 classes, and visualization methods for debugging.
+The rest of the package facilitates quick, intuitive use of the Gaussian mixture model algorithms through the use of 4 classes, with visualization methods for displaying results and debugging.

 #### 1. DataFrame
 * This class is responsible for processing the raw data from